Bury F.C.: Financial crisis and EFL expulsion: 2019

-At around 23:00 BST on 27 August, the EFL announced that Bury's membership of the league had been withdrawn.
+On 27 August, the EFL announced that Bury's membership of the league had been withdrawn.
 Bury were the first club to be expelled from the Football League since Maidstone United in 1992.
 After the expulsion, it emerged that a late bid from a Brazilian-backed potential buyer had been rejected.
 The Insolvency Practitioners Association said it would investigate Bury's CVA over allegations that Dale had tried to engineer a payout to a newly formed company, RCR Holdings, run by his daughter's partner, and 140 youth players were released by Bury's academy.